Updated July 23, 2013

 Doctors tend to classify the severity of UC in a patient by how much of the colon is involved and the symptom pattern.

-- Moderate is four to six BMs per day, with blood
+- Moderate UC is four to six BMs per day with blood.

-- Severe is more than six BMs per day with blood.
+- Severe UC is more than six BMs per day with blood.